 There are a number of ways you can prepare for self-isolation in the face of COVID-19 so you and your pets stay safe.

-There is currently no evidence that companion animals play a role in the spread of this human disease or that they become sick if they are exposed to the virus.
+There is currently no evidence that companion animals play a role in the spread of this human disease.

 You can keep your pets with you in home isolation but take precautions to ensure you both stay physically and mentally fit and healthy.